Lyn Paul website logo. Lyn Paul website banner.

 St. Vincent and the Grenadines gains independence from the United Kingdom on 27th October.

 On Sunday, 28th October Chairman Hua Guofeng becomes the first Chinese leader to visit Britain, arriving in London for a six-day visit.
-He is greeted at Heathrow airport by the Prime Minister, Margaret Thatcher.
+He is greeted at Heathrow Airport by the Prime Minister, Margaret Thatcher.

 Nov